yntha/idleheroes/README.md

 # Idle Heroes Client

-A Python client for interacting with the Idle Heroes game using an account of your choice.
+A Python client for interacting with the official Idle Heroes game using an account of your choice.

 ## Usage
 This client is designed to be used as a library in your own Python scripts, but it also provides a command-line interface (CLI) for basic operations: